AngusMcLure/PoolPoweR/Designing pool-tested surveys for detection estimation of prevalence.md

 ### Type II error using a simple random survey with a random sample size

 In the previous section we calculated the type II errors assuming the number of groups ($\underline{N}$) and the number of vectors per group ($\underline{s}$) were fixed by design.
-This might happen if the survey design involves continuing sampling until a fixed number of units, $U = \underline{N}\cdot\underline{s}$, have been sampled.
+This might happen if the survey design involves continuing sampling until a fixed number of units, $n = \underline{N}\cdot\underline{s}$, have been sampled.
 However, in many practical MX designs involving traps, the total number of vectors captured at a site is not known ahead of time.
 Rather, traps are set out for a fixed length of time $t$ and the catch total catch of units is a random variable, as are the number of size of pools/groups.
 If the size of pools/groups are fixed to be mostly to a single size ($s$), then the number of groups is $N_{tot} \approx V/s$.
 The exact relationship between catch size and number of pools, depends on what is done with vectors left over after distribution into groups of size $s$; however, we use the above approximation for mathematical convenience.
 We model the number of vectors trapped in time $t$ as a negative binomial distributed random variable with mean $t \mu$ and dispersion $tk$.
 Then the type II error is approximately

 $$
 \begin{align*}